Asparagus à la Flamande with Hollandaise made from smoked butter with parsley and wild garlic

 Make eat share tag

-Did you recreate this recipe and was it tasty?
-Be sure to share it on social media and tag @sofiedumontchef!
+If you recreated this recipe and it was delicious, definitely share it on social media and tag @sofiedumontchef!
 I would love that!
-Enjoy.
+Enjoy your meal.

-In samenwerking met: Partner logo
+In collaboration with: Partner logo